Sky-meets-ocean split photo with swapped squares

 Visual description

-The frame is bisected by a hard vertical edge near center.
-The left half is a low-saturation daytime sky, pale blue with soft white clouds banked along the bottom.
-The right half is a near-black teal sea, the water broken into countless small whitecaps.
-Centered on the seam are two equal squares offset like steps: one square pushes a block of dark ocean into the sky side, the other pushes a block of bright sky into the ocean side, an interlocking texture swap.
-No type, no logo.
-The contrast is purely tonal and elemental, light against dark, smooth against agitated.
+The frame is bisected by a hard vertical edge just right of center.
+The left side is a low-saturation daytime sky, pale blue with soft white cumulus clouds banked along the lower half.
+The right side is a near-black teal sea, its surface broken into countless small whitecaps and ripples.
+Centered on the seam are two equal squares set side by side like steps: one square pushes a block of dark ocean texture into the sky side, the other pushes a block of bright sky and cloud into the ocean side, an interlocking texture swap.
+No type, no logo, no other elements.
+The contrast is purely tonal and elemental: light against dark, smooth against agitated.

 Key takeaway

-The square-swap on the seam: instead of a clean split, two insets trade the two textures across the divide, which reads as a deliberate graphic device rather than a stock landscape.
-Reusable as a logo lockup negative-space idea or an album cover motif.
+The square-swap on the seam is the whole idea: instead of a clean split, two insets trade the two textures across the divide, which reads as a deliberate graphic device rather than a stock landscape photo.
+The move generalizes to a logo lockup's negative-space idea or an album-cover motif.

 Reuse notes

 Good as a key visual for anything built on a duality (calm/storm, day/night, before/after) or as a desktop wallpaper.
-The interlocking-square trick generalizes to any two contrasting photographs.
-Works best at wide aspect ratios where the seam has room to breathe.
+The interlocking-square trick works with any two contrasting source photographs.
+Best at wide aspect ratios where the seam and insets have room to breathe.